Faculty Center for Teaching and Learning

 - Policy, Planning, Standards, Credentialing, and Reporting: CDL is responsible for establishing and supporting relevant policies and guidelines for distributed learning across the university.
 CDL reports data to colleges, departments, and senior administration to ensure compliance with accreditation requirements and to collaborate on the strategic development of online courses and programs.

-- Faculty Development: CDL provides a suite of professional development programs to help prepare faculty to teach online.
+- Faculty Development: CDL provides a suite of professional development programs to help prepare faculty to teach online, as well as a number of modalities.

 - Course Design: The CDL instructional design team works closely with faculty as consultants to help design and structure online courses and programs.